orbeon/orbeon-forms-doc/form-builder/actions.md

     - You provide a formula, which must point to an element or attribute node of the request body defined in the HTTP service under "XML Request Body".
 - With HTTP services doing a GET or DELETE:
     - The HTTP Service Editor [allows you to define URL parameters](http-services.md#url-parameters) when using the `GET` and `DELETE` HTTP methods.
+    - [SINCE Orbeon Forms 2022.1] The dropdown under "Destination" lists the URL parameter names you have defined in the HTTP Service Editor, allowing you to select the parameter you want to set.
-    - In this case, the HTTP Service Editor implicitly creates an XML document representing these parameters, as in the example below.
+    - [UNTIL Orbeon Forms 2021.1] The HTTP Service Editor implicitly creates an XML document representing these parameters, as in the example below.
 The Actions Editor doesn't yet support specifying URL parameters directly by name; instead, you need to enter a formula under "Set Service Request Values", like `//userId` or `//userName`.

     ```xml
     <params>